 From a business perspective, this means more clicks for you, a better relationship with the customer, and more views on videos.

-If a personalized video is incorporated in your video email marketing, it helps to enhance click rates substantially and boost sales.
+If the personalized video that was created with the right online video editor tool and is incorporated in your video email marketing, it helps to enhance click rates substantially and boost sales.

 3. Email a video via a clickable thumbnail